-Combining the low FODMAP diet with a vegan diet can be a challenge, as most FODMAPs (excluding lactose) are found in plant based foods.
-A top priority when combining the diets is getting enough low FODMAP vegan protein.
+Combining the low FODMAP diet with a vegan diet can be a challenge, as most FODMAPs (excluding lactose) are found in plant based protein sources.
+This means a top priority when combining the diets is getting enough low FODMAP vegan protein.
+Keep reading to find out how to power pack your meals while on the low FODMAP diet.

 What are our protein needs & where do legumes fit?